postplayhouse/postplayhouse.com/src/routes/news/2015-11-01-the-2016-season-and-game-and-parks.md

 <h2 class="production-title-standalone">Legally Blonde</h2>
 <h2 class="production-title-standalone">Monty Python’s Spamalot</h2>

 Season Subscriptions are now available for your holiday gift-giving needs.
 They may be purchased for a 4-show or a 5-show package and may be [obtained online](https://postplayhousetickets.universitytickets.com/user_pages/event_listings.asp) or over the phone.
-If you prefer to order your subscriptions by telephone, you may do so by calling our winter box office at { site.box_office_phone }.
+If you prefer to order your subscriptions by telephone, you may do so by calling our winter box office at { site.boxOfficePhone }.

 ### Day one ticket sales changes